egarcia28/CAD/README.md

 _My Edits to the Prop_
 ##### Reflection
 For the personal edits to the prop, I added more prop blades and reduced their size in order to increase the lift produced.
+I also removed material from the bottom to decrease weight and hopefully increase the height it would launch.33

 ## CAD_SwingArm